hunter-college-ossd-spr-2020/make-me-laugh/README.md

     2. Use a Git command that shows you the state of the repository.
 Which one?
        You should see two more files in the repository.
 What are their names?

-    3. Edit the file containing quotes from Dan Quayle by putting the years he served in office afetr his name.
+    3. Edit the file containing quotes from Dan Quayle by adding a new first line that states that Dan Quayle was George H. W. Bush's vice president.

     4. Stage and commit those changes as above.